edunham/site/2015/02/28/code_coverage_in_the_monte_tests.rst

 ----------------

-I then realized that since Monte's tests are run by Trial, it would probably make more sense to ask Trial to report coverage statistics.
+I then realized that since Monte's tests are run by Trial, it would probably make more sense to ask Trial to report the coverage statistics.
 Sure enough, there's a ``--coverage`` option in ``trial --help``::

     --coverage           Generate coverage information in the coverage file in